davidHarush/davidHarush/README.md

 ### Hi All 👋

-*  I'm a Android developer since 2014
+* I'm a Android developer since 2014.
-* I’m currently working as Android developer at [Culture Trip](https://theculturetrip.com/)
+* Currently working as Android developer at [Culture Trip](https://theculturetrip.com/).
 * Previous job: Android developer at YIT work on Ynet application, the biggest news app in Israel with more than 1M unique users per month.
-* And in personal life : Mushroom Hunter  🍄  and Father of twins  💪
+* Personal life : Mushroom Hunter  🍄  and Father of twins  💪
 <br/>

 <!-- ![android](https://img.shields.io/badge/-android-3b2e5a?&style=plastic&logo=android)